don-v/JSBooks/EloquentJS_3rdEd/P1_Language/05_HigherOrderFuncs/notes/05_HigherOrderFuncs.md

 ## RECOGNIZING TEXT

-We have a `characterSTrict` function and a way to correclty loop over characters.
+We have a `characterScript` function and a way to correclty loop over characters.
 The next step is to count the characters that belong to each script.
 The following counting abstraction will be useful there: